luvit/lit/README.md

 objects on that tag's graph as requested by the server are authorized.

 Clients likewise should reject objects from servers that they weren't expecting.
-Clients should also verify signatured in tag objects before asking for it's contents.
+Clients should also verify signatures in tag objects before asking for it's contents.

 Since the storage is content addressable, any files or folders already cached